-If you need to care for your spouse, son, daughter, parent or "next of kin" in the Armed Forces (current service members or certain veterans) who has a serious injury or illness incurred or aggravated in the line of active duty, you are eligible for up to 26 workweeks of unpaid FMLA Leave in a 12-month period.
+If you need to care for a spouse, child, parent or "next of kin" in the armed forces (current service members or certain veterans) who has a serious injury or illness incurred or aggravated in the line of active duty, you are eligible for up to 26 workweeks of unpaid FMLA Leave in a 12-month period.
 You are also eligible for up to 15 calendar days to spend with your military family member during their Rest and Recuperation Leave.